rizinorg/book/src/debugger/osx_ssh.md

 # Debugging on MacOS over SSH

-If you try to debug a program over SSH, you may experience failures or rizin getting stuck while opening the file.
-This is because the OS is waiting for user authentication before allowing the debugging, however since you are over SSH the OS has no way of showing the permission window.
+If you are trying to debug a program over SSH, you may experience failures like rizin getting stuck while opening the file.
+This is because the OS is waiting for user authentication before allowing the debugging.
+However, since you are over SSH the OS has no way of showing the permission window.

-To avoid this problem you can either run rizin with `sudo` or you may instruct taskport to not authenticate the user.
-To do so you can do:
+To avoid this problem you can either run rizin with `sudo` or you may instruct taskport to not authenticate the user by executing the following commands:

 ```sh
 security authorizationdb read system.privilege.taskport > taskport.plist